rlugojr/linkurious-enterprise-manual/Getting-Started/configure.md

 Linkurious will connect to it the next time you start it.

+#### Neo4j instance management

+Linkurious can manage (start and stop it as Linkurious starts and stops) your Neo4j server for you in order to simplify your administration scripts.
+To enable this feature (available on Linux and Max OSX only), simply set the **neo4jPath** key in **allSources** to the absolute path of Neo4j's home directory.
+You will notice a new "Neo4j server" entry in the status report of Linkurious' administration menu.

 #### Connection to the search engine

 The embedded ElasticSearch engine may be replaced by your own ElasticSearch cluster.
 Edit the configuration file to set the `index` settings of the data source with the URL and credentials of your ElasticSearch cluster.
 Linkurious will create an index for each graph database, with index names prefixed by `linkurious_`.